with Jeremy Westcott –

 He has rescued us from the domain of darkness, and transferred us to the kingdom of his beloved Son (Colossians 1:13).

-Everyone who has come into a relationship with Jesus has been taken out of one kingdom and transferred into another.
+We have been taken out of one kingdom and transferred into another.
 We are now under the authority of God’s kingdom.

 For our citizenship is in heaven (Phil 3:20).

 Our citizenship is not of the country of our birth or residence.
 Though that might be true in the natural sense, spiritually we are citizens of heaven.
 This means we are connected to heaven and our authority comes from heaven.
 We are citizens of a heavenly kingdom but living on the earth.

 If you were of the world, the world would love its own, but because you are not of the world, but I chose you out of the world, because of this the world hates you (John 15:19).

 Jesus has chosen us as His representatives out of the world, so we are not tied to the restrictions of this realm.
 The kingdom of heaven is a spiritual realm, a higher authority than the natural realm.
 It has more and greater dimensions of authority and power than this realm.
 In fact, this physical realm is held together by the power that comes from that spiritual realm.